Polar Bears - Ursus maritimus|

 Polar bears are found throughout the circumpolar Arctic on ice-covered waters, from Canada, to Norway, parts of the US, the former USSR and Greenland.
 The furthest south the Polar bears occur all year round is James Bay in Canada, which is about the same latitude as London.
 During the winter, when the ice extends further south, Polar bears move as far south as Newfoundland and into the northern Bering Sea.

-video and visit the Brown Bear and Black Bear pages to see photos of these awesome animals as well.
+Click on the Brown Bear and Black Bear pages as well to see more photos of these awesome animals.

 You can follow Mike on